 - 1/4 cup extra virgin olive oil*

-- 1 cup fresh basil + more for serving
+- 1 cup fresh basil (plus more for serving)

-- 2 Tbsp Vegan Parmesan Cheese + more for serving
+- 2 Tbsp Vegan Parmesan Cheese (plus more for serving)

-- Boil water, add salt, then pasta.
+- Boil water, add salt, and then add pasta.
 Cook according to package instructions.
 Pasta with grooves is best.

-- If it has trouble mixing, add a bit of hot pasta water (2-3 Tbsp) to help encourage it along.
+- If it has trouble mixing, add a bit of hot pasta water (2-3 Tbsp // amount as original recipe is written // adjust if altering batch size) to help encourage it along.
 It doesn’t need to be finely pureed, just well mixed.
 I think a bit of texture is a good thing in this dish.
+Taste and adjust flavor as needed, adding more garlic for zing, basil for herbiness, or vegan parmesan cheese for cheesiness.

 - Add drained pasta back to the pot you cooked it in and add pesto.
 Toss to coat and season with a bit more olive oil and vegan parmesan.